Lifting the Convex Conjugate in Lagrangian Relaxations: A Tractable Approach for Continuous Markov Random Fields: Numerical Experiments

 \subsection{Stereo Matching}

-In this experiment we consider stereo matching using the anisotropic relaxation~\eqref{eq:opt_relax}.
+In this experiment we consider stereo matching using the anisotropic relaxation~\cref{eq:opt_relax}.
 We consider the Motorcycle and the Piano image pairs from the Middlebury stereo benchmark~\cite{scharstein2014high}.
 We downsample the images by factor $4$.
 The disparity cost term is first calculated using 135 discrete disparities obtained by shifting the images by the corresponding amount of pixels and comparing the image gradients.
+More specifically, given a RGB image $I$ mapping from $[1, \ldots, n_y] \times [1, \ldots, n_x]$ to a RGB value in $\bR^3$, the $x$ and $y$ derivatives are calculated as $I_x (i, j) = I(i, \min\{ j + 1, n_x\}) - I(i, j)$ and $I_y (i, j) = I(\min\{i + 1, n_y\}, j) - I(i, j)$.
+For a stereo image pair $(L, R)$ and a disparity $d \in \bN$ the cost at pixel $(i, j)$ is then calculated as

-Then, the cost dataterm is approximated from below in terms of a continuous piecewise cubic polynomial $f_u$ using 30 pieces at each $u \in \cV$.
-In Fig.~\ref{fig:stereo_motorcycle} we compare the standard MRF/OT discretization as described in Ex.~\ref{ex:sampling} with our framework using piecewise linear and piecewise quadratic dual variables.
+Then, the cost dataterm is approximated from below in terms of a continuous piecewise cubic polynomial $f_u : [1, 135] \to \bR$ using 30 pieces at each $u \in \cV$.
+This dataterm is precomputed once during a preprocessing and subsequently used as a benchmark for the different methods that we compare.
+For the coupling, we use a total variation-like regularization, i.e., $f_{uv}(x_u, x_v)=\alpha|x_u - x_v|$ with weight $\alpha=0.2$.
+In \cref{fig:stereo_motorcycle} we compare the standard MRF/OT discretization as described in \cref{ex:sampling} with our framework using piecewise linear and piecewise polynomial dual variables with degree 7 both with 5 pieces.
 The standard MRF/OT discretization is equivalent to a piecewise linear approximation of the data term with piecewise linear duals in our framework.
-For a fair comparison we use a continuous piecewise linear under-approximation of the continuous piecewise cubic polynomial under-approximation $f_u$.
-As the resulting optimization problem is large-scale we solve the saddle-point formulation~\eqref{eq:saddle_point_pdhg} with PDHG~\cite{chambolle2011first} as described in Sec.~\ref{sec:impl_pdhg} using the GPU-based PDHG framework prost\footnote{\url{https://github.com/tum-vision/prost}}.
+The piecewise linear approximation is obtained by sampling the piecewise cubic polynomial $f_u$ at the interval boundaries of the pieces.
+The reported energy for the solution of the standard approach in \cref{fig:stereo_motorcycle} is also evaluated using the piecewise linear cost.
+As the resulting optimization problem is large-scale we solve the saddle-point formulation~\cref{eq:saddle_point_pdhg} with PDHG~\cite{chambolle2011first} as described in \cref{sec:impl_pdhg} using the GPU-based PDHG framework prost\footnote{\url{https://github.com/tum-vision/prost}}.
 In contrast to the previous experiment which uses a combined mode and mean rounding procedure we found the plain mean of the discretized measure to produce better results on real data: More explicitly we recover a solution according to $x_u = \sum_{k=1}^K t_k (y_u)_{k,0}$ at each vertex $u \in \cV$.
-In Tab.~\ref{tab:stereo_motorcycle} we compare both, dual and nonconvex primal energies, for a larger hierarchy of dual subspaces.
+In \cref{tab:stereo_motorcycle} we compare both, dual and nonconvex primal energies, for a larger hierarchy of dual subspaces.